calebstewart/md5/README.md

 I can't take credit for the algorithm implementation itself.
 I mostly ripped that from [here](https://github.com/tzikis/ArduinoMD5/).
 I had issues with that library mainly related to it's use of `malloc` and general bad OOP principles.
-This library should be more straitforward to use and has no dynamically allocated memory.
+This library should be more straightforward to use and has no dynamically allocated memory.

 ## Principles